Skip to content

 Bank Tabs

-⬥ Having well-sorted bank tabs can make it easier to keep track of gear upgrades, and ensure you have enough supplies to last your bossing trips, which is especially relevant for group PvM, so you do not have to interrupt gameplay and slow your teammates by having to buy supplies during an aura.
+Having well-sorted bank tabs can make it easier to keep track of gear upgrades, and ensure you have enough supplies to last your bossing trips, which is especially relevant for group PvM, so you do not have to interrupt gameplay and slow your teammates by having to buy supplies during an hour.

-• PvM gear - armour, weapons, switches, jewellery, pouches, quivers, and other related items.
+PvM gear - armour, weapons, switches, jewellery, pouches, quivers, and other related items

-• Supplies for PvM - all kinds of food, potions, runes, ammunition, summoning pouches + scrolls, and more.
+Supplies for PvM - all kinds of food, potions, runes, ammunition, summoning pouches + scrolls, and more

-• Herblore tab - optional but might make it easier to keep track of your supplies to make potions with (more relevant for ironmen).
+Herblore tab - optional but might make it easier to keep track of your supplies to make potions with (more relevant for ironmen)

 Sample Bank Tabs